Niall Garbh O'Donnell: Succession dispute (1587–1593)

-In 1587, Hugh McManus's son and tanist Hugh Roe was kidnapped on the orders of the Lord Deputy and imprisoned in Dublin Castle.
-Hugh McManus became prematurely senile, and a long-running succession dispute broke out amongst the greater O'Donnell family over who would succeed him.
-Three of Niall's brothers died during the conflict: Calvagh Oge in 1588, and Manus in 1589.
+In 1587, Hugh McManus's son and tanist Hugh Roe O'Donnell was kidnapped on the orders of the Lord Deputy and imprisoned in Dublin Castle.
+Hugh McManus became prematurely senile, and a long-running succession dispute broke out within the greater O'Donnell family over who would succeed him.
+Three of Niall's brothers died during the conflict: Naghtan in 1582, Calvagh Oge in 1588, and Manus in 1589.

 Hugh McManus's Scottish wife Iníon Dubh effectively took over leadership of Tyrconnell and used her Scottish redshanks to eliminate rival claimants and defend Hugh Roe's claim to the chieftaincy.
 On her orders, her redshanks killed Calvagh's son Hugh MacEdegany in May 1588.
 After Hugh MacEdegany's death, Niall took over as the head of the MacCalvagh faction.
 Niall had a significant following within Tyrconnell, but he was apparently not powerful enough to provoke an assault from Iníon Dubh.

 Niall was supported by his neighbour Turlough Luineach O'Neill of Tír Eoghain, who had succeeded Niall's maternal grandfather Shane as O'Neill clan chief.
 In turn, Niall supported Turlough in attacks against the latter's rival Hugh O'Neill, Earl of Tyrone, who had formed an alliance with the ruling O'Donnell branch.
 On 1 May 1589, Niall fought alongside Turlough and defeated Tyrone in battle.